Scientific Name

 How to Grow and Care for Piaranthus cornutus

-Light: P. cornutus grows best in full sun or partial shade.
-It will benefit from light shade during the hottest summer days.
+Light: P. cornutus grows best in full sun or partial shade but will benefit from light shade during the hottest summer days.
 Indoors, place the plant near the brightest window in your home.
 Avoid abruptly moving plants adapted to lower light levels to full sun to prevent sunburn.

 Temperature: This plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its winter dormancy.
 P. cornutus can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).

 Watering: P. cornutus has typical watering needs for a succulent.
-During the growing season, from spring to fall, water your plant thoroughly and allow the soil to dry between waterings.
+Water your plant thoroughly during the growing season, from spring to fall, and allow the soil to dry between waterings.
 Do not water in winter.
 The plant goes dormant in winter and needs almost no water, about once a month.

-Repotting: Repot your plant in spring just before the growing season.
-P. cornutus has shallow roots and does not require too much soil to grow.
-Pick a container with drainage holes.
+Repotting: Repot your plant in spring, just before the growing season begins.
+P. cornutus has shallow roots and does not require much soil to grow.
+Choose a container with drainage holes.

 Learn more at How to Grow and Care for Stapeliads.